k8ssandra/k8ssandra-operator/docs/install/README.md

 ```console
 kubectl apply -k github.com/k8ssandra/config/deployments/control-plane
 ```

-This installs the operator in the `default` namespace.
+This installs the operator in the `k8ssandra-operator` namespace.

 Verify that the following CRDs are installed: